DanielJean007/RPI_LIRC_NodeJS-Project/README.md

 ### If you got here congratulations!
 Now you can control stuff over the Internet.
 You did that without adding any hardware to your devices.

 # Disclaimer
-  * By no means, this project is at a finished state.
+  * This project is by no means in its finished state.
 This project is intended to get your feet wet on RPI, LIRC, NodeJS and Tunneling.
   * It's also NOT bug free.
 You know...
   * Feel free to use the stuff here in your project as you see fit.
 Just remember to cite this repo.
   * And please, let me know of your projects that used this idea.
 I'd be glad to add your improvements to my project here.